Micronesia Entry Requirements

 Documents to Have Ready

-Must be valid for at least 120 days beyond your planned departure date from FSM.
+Must be valid for at least 120 days beyond the date of entry.

 Tips for Smooth Entry